-Node-RED is a visual programming tool for Internet of Things.
-IBM is actively bringing its latest functions, including Waston and IOT service, into the toolbox ever since its acquisition.
-Here we are taking the advantage of the Node-RED tool and the email service to build a simple but awesome IOT control unit.
+Node-RED is a visual programming tool for the Internet of Things.
+IBM is actively implementing its newest functions, including Watson and IOT service, into Node-RED's toolbox ever since its creation.
+Here, we are taking advantage of the Node-RED tool and the email service to build a simple but awesome IOT control unit.
 You can remotely control your Arduino board by sending an email to your own account.
 The process roughly takes half an hour, with minimum coding required.

 3.Please follow the official Arduino documentation from Node-RED.

-As soon as you get past the first blinking example, you can start to go to the IOT part.
+As soon as you get past the first blinking example, you can start preparing the IoT portion.

 Here is the simple flow setup.

 Now we can configure the email node.
 I am using the Microsoft office email server.
 If you are using another email service provider, please check your server settings for setting up an

 Also, if you are using Gmail, you need to create an application specific password for third-party application authentication.

 6.Configure Function Node